What Is an FNP in Nursing? A Family Nurse Practitioner Career Guide

 Where Do FNPs Work?

-What Is an FNP?
-Scope of Practice
+What Is an FNP Scope of Practice?

-In a full-practice state, nurse practitioners have maximum freedom.
+In a full-practice authority state, nurse practitioners have maximum freedom.
 They can assess, diagnose, order and interpret tests, and initiate treatments, including prescribing medication and controlled substances, without the need for physician collaboration or supervision.

-In other states, the FNP scope of practice is reduced.
+In other states, the family NP scope of practice is reduced.
 For instance, in some states, you’d need a lifelong collaboration with a doctor to offer full primary care.
 In other states, such as California and Texas, even diagnosing patients requires physician oversight.
 This type of environment is known as restricted practice, and it’s the strictest.

 Family Nurse Practitioner Education